ecastra/comment-extractor/README.md

 * **Robust Error Handling:** Includes safeguards to handle potential errors during comment parsing and provides informative feedback.
 * **Handles Comments in Class Declarations:** Accurately identifies and extracts comments within class declarations, even those interspersed with semicolons.
 * **Handles Comments in Class Generators:** Accurately identifies and extracts comments within class generators, ensuring correct parsing of the `*` symbol.
+* **User-Configurable Comment Types:** Allows the user to specify which comment types to extract using the `commentTypes` option.

+**Options:**

+The comment extractor accepts an optional `options` object with the following property:

+- `commentTypes`: A string value specifying which comment types to extract.
+    - `"all"`: Support all comment types (default).
+    - `"singleline"`: Support only single-line comments.
+    - `"multiline"`: Support only multiline comments.
+    - `"html"`: Support only HTML comments.
+    - `"jsdoc"`: Support only JSDoc comments.

 **Examples:**